sayemomer/decentralized-voting/README.md

-# node-react-voting
+# decentralized-voting
-A fullStack voting app baked on
+A voting app baked on

 ![](images/react.svg.png)